TomasJot/ExpressLRS/README.md

 </center>

+## This is a fork of official ELRS project based on version 2.4.0
+All SBUS and most of 8/16 channel implemetation  was taken from mstrens fork.
+Changes where done in order to let ELRS sent 8 (1/2 refresh rate) or 16 (1/4 refresh rate) channels in 11 bit resolution and also to let the RX generate a SBUS frame instead of a CRSF frame.
+Arm switch is discarded , channel 5 output normal if either 8 or 16 channel mode is defined, default arm fuction - armed, except RX WiFi connectivity.
+SBUS output can be enabled in user_defines.txt.

 ## Support ExpressLRS
 You can support ExpressLRS by contributing code, testing new features, sharing your ideas, or helping others get started.
 We are exceptionally grateful for those who donate their time to our passion.